 The basis of any good sausage is, naturally, the meat.
 These spicy, protein-rich snacks are made from sausage, like salami or pepperoni, often fermented with lactic acid-producing bacteria.
 This process firms up the meat and adds flavor.

 If you, or someone in your family, is a hunter, snack sticks are a great way to use up extra meat, such as venison.
 Hunters and bulk shoppers often have substantial amounts of frozen meat stored in the freezer.
 Thawed meats from your stash will work just fine for making snack sticks.
-Check out my review of the best vacuum sealers for storing fish and game here.

 Here are a few tips on making your own snack sticks at home with the best sausage stuffer.